leileibama/leileibama.github.io/docs/index.md

 Wen, Ju and Lei, Lei*.
 2021.
 Linguistic positivity bias in academic writing: A large-scale diachronic study in life sciences across 50 years. _Applied Linguistics_, 1-25. https://doi.org/10.1093/applin/amab037 (SSCI)

 Shi, Yaqian, & Lei, Lei*.
 2021.
-Lexical use and social class: A study from the perspectives of lexical richness, word length, and word class. _Lingua_.
-(SSCI)
+Lexical use and social class: A study from the perspectives of lexical richness, word length, and word class. _Lingua_,262, 103155, https://doi.org/10.1016/j.lingua.2021.103155 (SSCI)

 Zhu, Haoran & Lei, Lei*.
 2021, A dependency-based machine learning approach to the identification of research topics: a case in COVID-19 studies, _Library Hi Tech_, 1-21.
 (SSCI)

 Liu, Wenjun, & Lei, Lei*.
 2021.
 Retractions in the middle east from 1999 to 2018: a bibliometric analysis. _Scientometrics_.
 1-14.
 (SSCI)